Consider RAVICTI® (glycerol phenylbutyrate) as an alternative to sodium phenylbutyrate (NaPBA)

 • Patients less than 2 years of age: Give RAVICTI in 3 or more equally divided doses, each rounded up to the nearest 0.1 mL.1

-• RAVICTI should be administered just prior to breastfeeding in infants who are breastfed.1
+• RAVICTI should be administered just prior to breastfeeding in breastfed infants.1

-• RAVICTI can be taken orally, even in patients with a nasogastric tube or g-tube.1
+• RAVICTI can be taken orally, even in patients with a nasogastric tube or gastrostomy tube.1

 • For patients who require a volume of less than 1 mL per dose via nasogastric or gastrostomy tube, the delivered dose may be less than anticipated.
 Closely monitor these patients using ammonia levels.1